OlivierLD/JOB/README.md

 This generates a `core-0.1-all.jar` in the `build/libs` directory.
 This jar contains all the required dependencies.

 ## To run it
 This is a work in progress...
-See the sample scripts `sample.0*`, see ho the `java.library.path` variable is set.
+The samples can be run from a single script named `samplemenu.h`, see ho the `java.library.path` variable is set.
 This is the one used to refer to the location of `libjavahard-io.so`.

-## Samples
 Run the script named `samplemenu.sh`:
 ```bash
  $> ./samplemenu.sh